petermatts/nfl-season-predictor/README.md

 ## More

-This was designed for desktop/laptop monitors, but I have made it atleast usable (hopefully) for mobile devices, the bigger the screen the better it will probably look... but this is something I will keep working on.
+This webapp was designed for desktop/laptop monitors, but I have made it atleast usable (hopefully) for mobile devices, the bigger the screen the better it will probably look... but this is something I will keep working on.

 I'll continue updating the README.md as I think of more details and stories about this project ;)